openaps/docs/docs/docs/walkthrough/phase-4/autotune.md

 If you have issues running it, questions about reviewing the data, or want to provide input for direction of the feature, please comment on [this issue in Github](https://github.com/openaps/oref0/issues/261).

-#### Phase B (pending): Running Autotune in OpenAPS closed loop system
+#### Phase B: Running Autotune in OpenAPS closed loop system

-Autotune is pending a PR into the dev branch of OpenAPS, to test running autotune every night as part of a closed loop.
+Autotune is in the dev branch of OpenAPS, to test running autotune every night as part of a closed loop.
 This means that autotune would be iteratively running (as described in 261) and making changes to the underlying basals, ISF, and carb ratio being used by the loop.
 However, there are safety caps in place to limit the amount of tuning that can be done at any time – by 20%, compared to the underlying pump profile.
 It will be tracked against the pump profile, and if over time the tuning constantly is recommending 20% (or more) than what’s on the pump, people can use this to inform whether they may want to tune the basals and ratios in those directions.

-Via the autotune branch, or once in dev, you can set up autotune as part of the setup scripts, and have it run nightly and adjust a new autotune profile.
+If you're running dev branch, you can set up autotune as part of the setup scripts, and have it run nightly and adjust a new autotune profile.

 As with all new and advanced features, this is a friendly reminder that this is DIY, not approved anywhere by anyone, and bears watching to see what it does with your numbers and to decide whether you want to keep running this feature over time, vs. running it as a one-off as needed to check tuning.